What is the difference between ADHD and autism?

 Recent Posts

-Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition that affects communication, connection, and behavior
+Autism Spectrum Disorder (ASD) is a complicated neurodevelopmental condition that impacts how a person communicates,

 Pages